 Message of Freedom

-Wageningen is the city where the 2WW came to an end.
-On May 5, 1945, the capitulation document was signed by the Germans in Hotel de Wereld.
-With this, the unconditional surrender by the Germans was a fact and the 2WW ended.
-Since then, it has been a party in the Netherlands on May 5 and Liberation Day is celebrated.
+Wageningen is the city where World War II came to an end.
+On May 5, 1945, the Germans signed the capitulation document at Hotel de Wereld.
+This act marked their unconditional surrender, effectively ending the war.
+Since then, May 5th has been a day of celebration in the Netherlands, known as Liberation Day.

-Wageningen, the city of Liberation, is the starting point of 14 Liberation Festivals.
-After the National Remembrance Capitulations 1945, the Liberation Defile opens the Liberation Festival.
-1500 runners leave Wageningen to bring the liberation fire and the liberation message to all 14 liberation festivals.
-The liberation festivals open with the lighting of the liberation fire.
+Wageningen, known as the City of Liberation, serves as the inaugural site for 14 Liberation Festivals.
+Following the National Remembrance Capitulations of 1945, the Liberation Defile commences the festivities in Wageningen.
+A procession of 1500 runners embarks from Wageningen, carrying the liberation fire and its message to each of the 14 liberation festivals.
+The festivities kick off with the ceremonial lighting of the liberation fire.

 Liberation Festival